 Read more things to see and do in Budapest here

 How to get to the caves?

-The caves and meeting point for the tour is on the Buda side of the Danube.
+The caves in Budapest and meeting point for the tour are on the Buda side of the Danube.
 The address is 2nd district, 162 Szepvolgyi Street, Budapest.